-What is a Link Exchange?
+What is a link exchange?

-Link exchanges (otherwise known as reciprocal links) are when you link to a website in exchange for said website linking back to yours.
+Link exchanges (otherwise known as reciprocal links) are when you link to a website in exchange for said website to link back to yours.
 It’s a ‘do something for me, and I’ll do something for you’ type deal and can be an easy way for both parties to receive links to their site with the potential to boost rankings, increase traffic, and build authority.

 However, reciprocal linking is considered a link building scheme and violates Google’s Webmaster Guidelines.
 This is because link exchanges aren’t gained naturally, but rather through a pre-arranged agreement.

 Of course, there are instances where you would link to each other without improved rankings in mind.
 It’s a fine line for search engines to It’s a fine line for search engines to navigate and understand.
-A partnership, a shared event or a mutual love of a subject… But if it’s purely to get your numbers up, it will likely result in the sort of low quality, off topic links that reduce trust and sit atop your next disavow file.
+A partnership, a shared event or a mutual love of a subject… But if it’s purely to get your numbers up, it will likely result in the sort of low quality, off topic links that reduce trust and sit atop your next disavow.

 As we all know, search engines have evolved to understand context better than ever before.
 Why is a link there?
 Who is it benefitting?
 If it isn’t a way to help the reader or an honest recommendation for a website, its intentions probably aren’t worth rewarding.